evanshlom/Terraform-AWS-ML-SageMaker/Demo_instructions.md

 git commit -m "Deploy ML service" git push origin main
 ```
+*** Note: If you deploy a 2nd time then you need to rename the project name in variables.tf

 ### 3.2 Monitor Deployment
 1. Go to your repo's **Actions** tab